-Modafinil Review: Good For Studying?
-And Natural Alternatives
+Modafinil Review: Is it Good for Studying?

 Life is speeding up.
 We’re creating a more hectic and pressured world for ourselves, which places even greater burdens on people who want to succeed.

-It's a prescription medication, that's being increasingly used off-label as a 'smart drug'.
+It's a prescription medication that's being increasingly used off-label as a smart drug.

-It’s estimated that between 20-25% of students have used it, with rates of use being highest at Oxford University.
+According to estimates, between 20-25% of students have used it, with rates of use being highest at Oxford University.

-It’s alleged to help people stay up for nights on end, working, studying, or doing whatever they need to do.
+Modafinil is alleged to help people stay up for nights on end, working, studying, or doing whatever they need to do.

 First, some background on the drug itself.
 Modafinil is a eugeroic and traces its roots back to adrafinil, invented in 1974 by French chemists.

 It was found to produce hyperactivity in mice, leading to an interest in using it as a treatment for sleep disorders.

 Modafinil was identified as the active part of adrafinil and was subsequently isolated and trialled in the 1990s.
 It’s prescribed for use in narcoleptic patients, as well as a few other disorders.